 Tips and Tricks for Assembling Raise the Black Plastic Miniatures

-Here are some recommendations for tools and I’ll give some general tips and suggestions for assembling your new Raise the Black minis.
-And there are several pictures from myself and a couple of other members of the community for inspiration if you want to create your own unique minis.
+Enough rambling…. let’s get to it.
+Below are some recommendations for tools and general tips, and suggestions for assembling your new Raise the Black minis.
+There are also several pictures from me and community members for inspiration in creating your own unique minis.

 Clippers

 All of the new plastic miniatures for Blood & Plunder are printed on model kits with dozens of little bits to snip free.
 You can use a hobby knife to cut them free but that can bend or break some of the finer more fragile pieces.
 A nice set of flush cutting clippers is highly recommended, It will save you the time of having to trim as much of the connector bits off.
-You can get decent sets of clippers for $10 or less.
-If you really want to get the best of the best you can go for the overpriced, but oh-so-nice Games Workshop set for $30.
+If you don’t need the full kit above, you can get an average set of clippers for $10 or less.
+But since other members of the Pigment team swear by them, I have to plug the best of the best… the oh-so-nice Games Workshop set for $30.
+If you have the money, they are allegedly worth it.
+I make it through with my cheap set, a hobby knife, and filing down the bits like a common plebe.

 Tamiya Plastic Cement